RoaringBitmap/CRoaring/README.md

 # todo

-- consider LTO (Link Time Optimization)
+* consider LTO (Link Time Optimization)
-- implement SIMD galloping in arrays
-- implement SIMD bit decoding for bitset
-- implement SIMD binary search

-# Building

-You can use ```make NOAVXTUNING=1``` to build the code without too much hand-tuning, relying instead of what the compiler could produce (e.g., auto-vectorization).

 # References and further reading

-Branchless bin. search can outdo branchy bin. search as long as you can add prefetching.

-See  Array layouts for comparison-based searching http://arxiv.org/pdf/1509.05053.pdf
+-  Array layouts for comparison-based searching http://arxiv.org/pdf/1509.05053.pdf

-String SIMD instructions can be used to intersect arrays of 16-bit integers.

-See Schlegel et al., Fast Sorted-Set Intersection using SIMD Instructions
+-  Schlegel et al., Fast Sorted-Set Intersection using SIMD Instructions

 # Issues to consider

+AVX operations take a while before they warm up to their best speed as documented by Agner Fog and others.

 There is a trade-off between throughput and latency.
 For example, prefetching might improve latency, but at the expense of throughput on a multicore system.

-Some instructions, like POPCNT, can run on only one core which means that they can take a serious hit under hyperthreading.
+Some instructions, like POPCNT,  take a serious hit under hyperthreading.